giacomo3008/CAPSTONE-TravelApp/README.md

 -  Search by **city**, **dates**, **budget**:
 -  Filter results by **price**, **property type**, **beds**, and more
 ![Testo alternativo](./Travel/src/assets/img/filters.png)
+-  The available accommodations for those dates will be shown!
 -  Wishlist management
 -  Shopping cart for saved trips
 -  Account information management